jcuenod/bibletech/_posts/2017-08-19-matching-hebrew-unicode-regex.md

 /[\u0590-\u05FF\uFB2A-\uFB4E]/.test("some string with Hebrew in it")
 ```

+# Why does this matter?

+There are a bunch of useful use cases for finding Hebrew characters.
+One would be so that I can identify pointed Hebrew in a document and remove it (which I can do using only a regex find and replace).
+Another would be to do the same kind of find and replace on <https://parabible.com> (my site to search Hebrew morphology in the Old Testament) when you copy text.
+I use it to remove accent/cantillation markers so that when you paste text somewhere it's formatted better for documents (I still intend to add a more general "remove all pointing option").
+So we have a *why*, now for the *how*...

 # Relevant Unicode Blocks for Hebrew

 To begin with, it's worth noting the relevant unicode blocks.
 The **full block** is `\u0590-\u05FF`.
 We have the cantillation (`\u0591-\u05AF`), vowels (`\u05B0-\u05BB`), some other pointing (`\u05BC-\u05C7`), the alphabet (`\u05D0-\u05EA`) and some extras that I don't care about (`\u05Fx`).
 I have shamelessly stolen this table from <https://en.wikipedia.org/wiki/Unicode_and_HTML_for_the_Hebrew_alphabet>